Transforma logo

 It then discusses how a combination of smart metering technology and upstream smart grid deployments can effectively deal with the two major causes of gas-related accidents: gas pipeline pressure and faulty sensor operations.

-Demand and regulation varies significantly between countries
+Demand and regulation vary significantly between countries

 Energy security will be a further driver of adoption